Table of Contents

-You can see different locations pictured on the back of the Saudi Riyals, below are what each one of those locations is.
+You can see different locations and landmarks pictured on the back of Saudi currency notes.
 You will be amazed to know that some of these landmarks are not even situated in the Kingdom of Saudi Arabia;

 The Saudi Monetary Agency was established in 1952 and currently is the central bank of the Kingdom of Saudi Arabia.
 The picture printed on the currency note of Saudi Riyal 1 is of the SAMA Headquarters building.
 Recommended: The withdrawn Saudi-Arabian Riyal banknotes

 5 Riyal Currency Note

 The picture printed on the currency note of Saudi Ryal 5 is of RAS TANORAH TANKER LOADING TERMINAL, JUBAYL PORT IN THE EASTERN REGION.

 Ras Tanorah can be applied to both gated employee compounds for the Saudi Aramco employees and to an industrial area (shown in the currency) which is located on the peninsula which serves as an oil port and oil operation center for the Saudi Aramco.

 The picture printed on the currency note of Saudi Riyal 10 is of King Abdul Aziz Historical Center in Riyadh.
 The King Abdul Aziz Historical Centre is the name of a region located in Riyadh, which is the capital of the Kingdom of Saudi Arabia.

 The actual historic center or part of the city is towards the south towards Masmak fort as well as the Friday Mosque located in the Dira district of Riyadh.
 It was originally the Murabba Palace which was built in 1936 by King Abdul Aziz around one and a half kilometers towards the northern part of the old city.
 It was not located within the city walls which existed back then.